martypdx/callback.js/README.md

 The callback chain is aborted, the modified callback is not called.

-Useful for synchronous methods adpated for callback:
+Useful for synchronous methods adapted for callback:

 	res.render.with('template').err(function(err) { ... })